Trevor Paglen and the Nevada Museum of Art, Orbital Reflector

 Who are we?
 Where did we come from?
 Where are we going?

-Intentionally or not, Orbital Reflector also reflected the sociopolitical landscape back on Earth: Delays in launching highlighted the unpredictability of corporate space travel, and the 2019 U.S. federal government shutdown caused delays in identifying the satellite post-launch.
-But on ____, anyone on Earth with a smartphone could identify, track, and watch the work from anywhere, anytime, connecting us like never before.
+Intentionally or not, Orbital Reflector also reflected the sociopolitical landscape back on Earth: Delays to the launch highlighted the unpredictability of corporate space travel, and the 2019 U.S. federal government shutdown caused further delays and made it impossible to track whether the artwork was deployed.